 In order for a branding effort to be successful, a company must first identify its core philosophies, such as its mission statement and values.

-Therefore, as determine your brand’s value proposition to the consumer is important, it is the basis of building a successful brand that would represent your company.
+Therefore, as determining your brand’s value proposition to the consumer is important, it is the basis of building a successful brand that would represent your company.

 There are several ways to arrive at this strategy: